kakavi/metabase/docs/enterprise-guide/data-sandboxes.md

 #### Option 2: create a custom view of the table with a saved question

-If you’re trying to do something more custom or complex, Metabase also gives you the option of creating a custom view for a sandboxed table using a saved question.
+If you’re trying to do something more custom or complex, Kenga Analytics also gives you the option of creating a custom view for a sandboxed table using a saved question.
 You can also use variables in a saved SQL/native question and map those to user attributes to do even more sophisticated filtering.
 As an example, you might have columns in your Orders table that you don’t want any of your users to see, so you could create a SQL-based saved question which only returns the columns you want them to see.
 That question could also have a variable in its `where` clause that you could map to a user attribute, like `where orders.user_id = {user_id_attr_var}` to additionally filter the question based on each user’s user ID attribute.

 ### An example setup